About me

 Additional information

-Concessionary rates offered for Keyworkers, older people, students and those on low income for daytime sessions on Mondays and Tuesdays.
+Concessionary rates offered for Keyworkers, older people, students and those on low income for daytime sessions on Tuesdays.
 Please get in touch to find out more.

 When I work